sanity-io/hierarchical-document-list/README.md

       createDeskHierarchy({
         title: 'Main table of contents',

-        // The hiearchy will be stored in this document ID 👇
+        // The hierarchy will be stored in this document ID 👇
         documentId: 'main-table-of-contents',

         // Document types editors should be able to include in the hierarchy